 As a general guideline, if you have an hour or more before a run, you can eat at least 250 to 300 calories worth of food.
 If you’ve no more than half an hour before a run then eat no more than 140 calories worth.
 This is frequently the case if you’re running early in the morning but don’t want to go out the door on an empty stomach.

 The foods you consume immediately following a run are crucial for optimizing recovery and energy renewal.

-Hence, your post-run meal should score high on protein—to help repair muscles and speed up recovery —and the good carbohydrates—to replenish your glycogen stores and get your body for the next run.
+Your post-run meal should score high on protein to help repair muscles and speed up recovery.
+You should also take in good carbohydrates to replenish your glycogen stores and get your body ready for your next run.